Speaker | Time | Text |

 Do you want to go to what the European countries have done? | ||

-I think Canada has done. | ||
+I think Canada has done to you. | ||

-Do you, what is the ask? | ||
+What is the ask? | ||

-Because you're, you're going to politicians. | ||
+Because you're going to politicians. | ||

-This is their mother's milk is, uh, is big pharma. | ||
+This is their mother's milk is big pharma. | ||

-So you're going to go to the politicians and say, hey, I got to get you off the big pharma tit, right? | ||
+So you're going to go to the politician and say, hey, I got to get you off the big pharma tit, right? | ||

-It, it, how successful is that going to be? | ||
+How successful is that going to be? | ||

-You're, you're asking them to, to take their primary donors or one of their primary donors and shut it down and, and, and not let them, and then say, by the way, you got to vote to support us and shutting these guys down from literally what's propaganda. | ||
+And then say, by the way, you got to vote to support us and shutting these guys down from literally what's propaganda. | ||

-Again, we are a group that focuses on putting patients first. | ||
+not news propaganda on these uh news channels so we've got one of three things that we're asking for right again we are a group that focuses on putting patients first. | ||

-We align with the Ad America first message. | ||
+We align with the Ad America First message. | ||

 So we don't want to take away constitutional rights, right? | ||

-We, we know there's a first amendment for a reason, but we do think that Congress should close the tax loophole and stop allowing a hundred percent of these ads to be written off on corporate taxes. | ||
+But we do think that Congress should close the tax loophole and stop allowing 100% of these ads to be written off on corporate taxes. | ||

 That right there will lower the amount of ads by a good amount. | ||

-The second thing that we're asking Congress to consider doing is to utilize a provision of existing statute that would allow RFK Jr. to levy fees on these, on these commercials. | ||
+The second thing that we're asking Congress to consider doing is to utilize a provision of existing statute that would allow RFK junior to levy fees on these on these commercials and we're recommending a dollar for dollar match. | ||

-We think for every dollar that big pharma spends on direct-to-consumer advertising, they should be fined or have a fee assessed of a matching dollar that goes to offset Medicare and Medicaid in this country. | ||
+We think for every dollar that Big Pharma spends on direct to consumer advertising, they should be fined or have a fee assessed of a matching dollar that goes to offset Medicare and Medicaid in this country. | ||

-You know, you saw the number at the top of the segment. | ||
+You saw the number at the top of the segment. | ||

-Over tens, over $10 billion dollars, dollars a year are spent on this can you imagine if they had to pay a dollar for dollar match and how we could help fix some tax problems in this country deficit you know debt medicare medicaid some of these welfare programs that americans rely on so heavily. | ||
+Can you imagine if they had to pay a dollar for dollar match and how we could help fix some tax problems in this country, deficit, you know, debt, Medicaid., some of these welfare programs that Americans rely so heavily. | ||

-The last thing that we want people to do, though, is to let their voices be heard. | ||
+The last thing that we want people to do though is to let their voices be heard. | ||

-That's why it's so important to make sure you go to busbigpharma.com, right? | ||
+That's why it's so important to make sure you go to busbigpharma dot com, right? | ||

-Let us know that you want to see us on the bus tour, but more importantly, sign the petition saying that you want to ban direct-to-consumer advertising in its current form. | ||
+Let us know that you want to see us on the bus tour, but more importantly, sign the petition saying that you want to ban direct to consumer advertising in its current form. | ||

 That's going to be the information that we share with every member of Congress about why this isn't so important in their district. | ||

-We're getting ready to launch the second ad in that series with the same protagonists and a different family talking about a whole different set of direct-to-consumer advertising. | ||
+Lastly, Steve, I'd love to we're getting ready to launch the second ad in that series with the same protagonist and a different family talking about a whole different set of directed to consumer advertising. | ||

 We're hoping to launch that here in the next two weeks. | ||